Selective immunoglobulin A deficiency: Use of IVIG as treatment

 There is a historical popularity in using intravenous immunoglobulin (IVIG) to treat SIgAD, but the consensus is that there is no evidence that IVIG treats this condition.
 In cases where a patient presents SIgAD and another condition which is treatable with IVIG, then a physician may treat the other condition with IVIG.
 The use of IVIG to treat SIgAD without first demonstrating an impairment of specific antibody formation is not recommended.

 Prognosis

 Prognosis is excellent, although there is an association with autoimmune disease.
 Of note, selective IgA deficiency can complicate the diagnosis of one such condition, celiac disease, as the deficiency masks the high levels of certain IgA antibodies usually seen in celiac disease.

 As opposed to the related condition CVID, selective IgA deficiency is not associated with an increased risk of cancer.

 Patients with Selective IgA deficiency rarely have severe reactions to blood transfusions.
 Although Selective IgA deficiency is common, severe reactions to blood transfusions are very rare.
 People with selective IgA deficiency do not require special blood products unless they have a history of a severe allergic reaction to a blood transfusion.

+Patient education and ongoing monitoring are important components of care, particularly to identify complications such as recurrent infections or autoimmune disease.